 After a long day of sightseeing, a relaxing hot springs spa treatment is just what the doctor ordered.
 While you will find many operating bathhouses in the Hot Springs area, I recommend the Buckstaff Bathhouse for your spa experience.

-Keep in mind that the Buckstaff doesn’t accept reservations, so get there early to ensure you have time for your hot springs spa treatment.
+Remember that the Buckstaff doesn’t accept reservations, so get there early to ensure you have time for your hot springs spa treatment.
 This is one of the attractions in Hot Springs that you don’t want to miss!

 The Hot Springs Grand Promenade